python/cpython/Doc/library/asyncio-protocol.rst

 The following callbacks are called on :class:`BufferedProtocol`
 instances:

-.. method:: BufferedProtocol.get_buffer()
+.. method:: BufferedProtocol.get_buffer(sizehint)

    Called to allocate a new receive buffer.

+   *sizehint* is a recommended minimal size for the returned buffer.
+When set to -1, the buffer size can be arbitrary.

    Must return an object that implements the :ref:`buffer protocol <bufferobjects>`.
+   It is an error to return a zero-sized buffer.

 .. method:: BufferedProtocol.buffer_updated(nbytes)